Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: The Immersed Boundary Double Layer (IBDL) method

 \subsection{Discontinuity of the solution}

-Since our boundary density $Q$ corresponds to the jump in the solution values across the boundary, clearly our solution $u$ will be discontinous.
+Since our boundary density $Q$ corresponds to the jump in the solution values across the boundary, clearly our solution $u$ will be \ch{discontinuous}.
 In the original IB constraint method, the solution was continuous, but the normal derivative was not.
 Figure \ref{solution plots} illustrates the solutions to Equation \eqref{pde} produced by the IBSL and IBDL methods on the entire computational domain, $\C=[-0.5,0.5]^2$.
-The problem domain $\Omega$ is the interior of a circle, and the boundary conditon is $U_b=e^x$.
+The \chIII{PDE} domain $\Omega$ is the interior of a circle, and the boundary \ch{condition} is $U_b=e^x$.
 We use the numerical implementation discussed in Section \ref{numerical implementation}.
 We can see that the two solutions match on the portion of the problem domain, $\Omega$, that is about a couple meshwidths away from the boundary.
 However, the IBDL method gives a solution that is discontinuous across the boundary.

 The lack of smoothness in the derivative across the boundary causes the IBSL method to achieve only first-order accuracy.
-Since the IBDL method will instead yield a discontinuous function, we will not see pointwise convergence near the boundary if we use the solution values given directly from the method in Equation \eqref{ibdl}.
-We therefore must replace the values of $u$ for gridpoints \textit{near} the boundary.
+Since the IBDL method will instead yield a discontinuous function, we will not see pointwise convergence near the boundary if we use the solution values given directly from the method in Equation \eqref{ibdl}. \chII{However, we do achieve first-order convergence in all norms in the region away from the boundary by a distance that is $\mathcal{O}(\Delta x)$.
+If we then wish to recover pointwise convergence up to the boundary, we can} replace the values of $u$ for grid points \textit{near} the boundary.

 Integral equation methods are generally able to achieve higher accuracy than the Immersed Boundary method.
 However, this lack of smoothness related to the singularity in the Green's function derivative results in the need to employ analytical techniques in order to achieve the same level of accuracy for points near $\Gamma$.
 For instance, Beale and Lai use a regularized Green's function and then analytically derive the correction terms \cite{BealeLai}.
-Kl\"{o}ckner et al. use analytic expansions centered at points several meshwidths from the boundary to evaulate the solution for points nearer to the boundary \cite{QBX}, and Carvalho et al. use asymptotic analysis to approximate the solution at near-boundary points with known boundary data and a nonlocal correction \cite{ShilpaBI}.
+Kl\"{o}ckner et al. use analytic expansions centered at points several meshwidths from the boundary to \chIII{evaluate} the solution \chIII{at} points nearer to the boundary \cite{QBX}, and Carvalho et al. use asymptotic analysis to approximate the solution at near-boundary points with known boundary data and a nonlocal correction \cite{ShilpaBI}.